MobileSheets

 · Genre: The genre of music for the song.
 Defaults to “Instrumental”, unless the default is changed in the options.
 Custom genres can also be created if desired.

 · Difficulty: Field indicating a difficulty rating for the song.
-Defaults to “Not Specified”, unless the default is changed in the options..
+Defaults to “Not Specified”, unless the default is changed in the options.

 Song Selection and Filtering

 · Recent: Displays up to 50 songs recently viewed.
 This is the first screen showed when the application loads up, allowing you to quickly view sheet music that you tend to load often.
 The list is in order of song most recently loaded.
+Setlists are not shown in this list.

 · Songs: Displays all of the songs sorted alphabetically.
 Each song entry also shows the artist and album underneath the title.